monry/UniFlow/Assets/README.md

 If you do not specify instance of `AudioSource` will be obtained by `GetComponent<AudioSource>()`

-Suppoeted events are listed below.
+Supported events are listed below.

 * Play
 * Stop